I have formally mentored students at all levels (graduate, undergraduate, high school).

 Summer 2018.
 Lyra Qian, Undergraduate student at the University of Calgary

-Lyra is holding a PURE award this summer.
-She will be looking at a problem in graph theory related to the (difficult) question: Do tournaments have the Hrushovski property?
-Our first goal is to produce code that produces the Hrushovski witness for graphs.
+Lyra held a PURE award that summer.
+She looked at a problem in graph theory related to the (difficult) question: Do tournaments have the Hrushovski property?
+Our first goal was to produce code that produces the Hrushovski witness for graphs.

-Lyra has applied to attend the CUMC in Saskatoon and the Diversity in Mathematics: Undergraduate Summer school.
-Look for her there!
+Lyra attended the CUMC in Saskatoon and the Diversity in Mathematics: Undergraduate Summer school.
+Here’s Lyra at the Diversity in Math workshop:

 We are learning about Quantum Ramsey Theory as presented in these two recent papers: